praekeltfoundation/ways-of-working/docs/index.rst

 project with us.

-Here are some bits & pieces of documentation to help you get up to speed with our ways of working, the tools we use, processes follow and the things we would be expecting from you when doing projects.
+Here are some bits & pieces of documentation to help you get up to speed with our ways of working, the tools we use, processes we follow and the things we would be expecting from you when doing projects.

-If anything is unclear or plain wrong please do notify us or better yet, submit a pull request to the repository!
+If anything is unclear, or plain wrong, please do notify us or better yet: submit a pull request to the repository!

 Enjoy!